Back to Stories.

 I dug a little deeper into his thoughts and encountered a strong barrier.
 He was a magician.
 Opening my eyes, I rolled over to wake Valek.
 He was already gone.
 The blanket settling to the mattress and his musky scent were the only evidence of his recent presence.
 How does he do that without magic?

 Thanks, Kiki.
-We’ll take care of the intruder, I said as I slipped out of bed and into my red silk robe.
+We'll take care of the intruder, I said as I slipped out of bed and into my red silk robe.
 A gift from Valek.
-Made from the finest Sitian silk, he had it designed just for me--sized to fit my body, hand embroidered, reversible and included various hidden weapons.
+It'd been crafted from the finest Sitian silk, and he'd had it designed just for me--sized to fit my body, hand embroidered, reversible, and concealing various weapons hidden within its folds and seams.

 Smells, Kiki said with alarm.
 Many bad smells.

 How many?
 I asked.
 A sudden barrage of scents filled my mind.
 Sharp.
 Tangy.
 Rank.
 Earthy.
-Grain.
-Five intruders not one.
+Grainy.
+Five intruders, not one.
 I pushed my awareness out further, past the barn and pasture and into the woods surrounding my cottage.
 An owl.
 A raccoon.
 A mouse.
 No others.
-Which meant…
+Which meant...

-Metal picks scraped in the lock, I grabbed my switchblade and took a position next to the door.
+Metal picks scraped in the lock as I grabbed my switchblade and took a position next to the door.
 Between the faint moonlight and the glow from the embers in the hearth, there was enough light to discern the bigger shapes in my living room.
 A couch.
 An overstuffed chair.
 An end table.
 No Valek.
 Good.
-If I could see him, they could as well.
+If I could see him, they would as well.

 The door swung toward me.
 I waited as the five snuck in.
 They didn't talk to each other as they fanned out.
 My heart did a little foxtrot in my chest.
 The last one was the magician.
 When he reached to shut the door, I moved.

-Stepping in close behind him, I triggered my weapon.
-No snick sounded—another one of Valek’s gifts.
-I grabbed the man’s hair, pulled back hard and pressed the blade against his neck.
+Stepping in close behind him, I triggered my switchblade.
+No tell-tale snick sounded--Valek had modified it.
+I grabbed the man's hair, yanked his head back hard, and pressed the blade against his neck.

 The man froze, but called out, "Found her."